ndierckx/NOVOPlasty/README.md

 Or you can contact me directly through the following email address:

 nicolasdierckxsens@hotmail.com

+If your assembly was unsuccessful, you could already add the log file and the configuration file to the mail, this could help me to identify the problem!

 <a href="http://ibsquare.be/" target="_blank"><img border="0" src="http://ibsquare.be/sites/default/files/logo_1.png" width="100" height="100" ></a>